 We need to step up when we hear a slur being used on campus.

-In just the first few weeks of school, already students on campus have reported hearing their friends use the r-slur, a slur targeted towards mentally disabled people.
+In just the first few weeks of school, already students on campus have reported hearing their friends use the r-slur, a slur targeted towards mentally-disabled people.
 Other slurs include the f-slur used against gay people, the t-slur towards transgender people, and the n-slur towards Black people.

 A slur is a word, or group of words, historically used to degrade an oppressed or marginalized group of people.
-Slurs against various communities have been used throughout time.

 A senior male who chose to stay anonymous has heard non-Black students saying the n-slur.